Bully for Steve

-"Bully for Steve" is the sixteenth episode of the fifth season of the animated comedy series American Dad!

-It originally aired in the United States on Fox on April 25, 2010.
-The episode follows Stan who is unhappy with Steve's passive behavior, so he poses as a bully for Steve to toughen him up, despite Francine's disapproval.
+"Bully for Steve" is the sixteenth episode of the sixth season of the American animated television series American Dad!.
+The 94th episode of the series overall, it first aired on Fox in the United States on April 25, 2010.
+In the episode, Stan is unhappy with Steve's passive behavior, so he poses as a bully to "toughen him up", despite Francine's disapproval.
+Meanwhile, Hayley and Jeff reconnect after they run into each other at a carnival.